 7. Yarrow (Achillea millefolium)

 Yarrow is a hardy, drought-tolerant perennial that produces clusters of small, vibrant flowers in colors such as yellow, pink, and red.
-It thrives in dry soil and full sun, making it perfect for water-wise gardens.
-Yarrow is also a great plant for attracting pollinators.
+It thrives in dry soil and full sun, making it perfect for water-wise gardens, and it’s also a great plant for attracting pollinators.
 For more information on growing Yarrow, check out Burpee.

 This beautiful native plant is perfect for water-efficient gardens.
 Butterfly Weed produces bright orange flowers that attract butterflies, especially the Black Swallowtail.
-It is drought-tolerant once established and thrives in dry, well-drained soil.
-For more on Butterfly Weed, visit Missouri Botanical Garden.
+It’s drought-tolerant once established and thrives in dry, well-drained soil.
+For more on Butterfly Weed, visit the Missouri Botanical Garden.

 9. Prairie Dropseed (Sporobolus heterolepis)